-Boston Bull Terriers have many facts that make them special, and their sleeping habits is one of them.
+Boston Terriers have many facts that make them special, and their sleeping habits is one of them.

 A dog’s sleeping patterns vary depending on:

 According to the American Kennel Club, adult dogs should sleep between 12 and 14 hours per day.